Bug–Narew offensive: Fourth phase: general retreat of the Russian armies

-On August 16, the Germans discovered the withdrawal of the 12th and 1st Russian armies to Białystok.
+On August 16, the Germans discovered the withdrawal of the Russian 12th and 1st Armies to Białystok.
 Aerial reconnaissance showed that the outskirts of the city were fortifying, heavy artillery was delivered there.
 By evening, the troops of M. von Gallwitz reached the Narew River along the entire course.
-On August 17, the Russian 2nd, 1st and 12th armies went on the offensive to push the enemy back from Białystok and Velsk.
+On August 17, the Russian 2nd, 1st and 12th Armies went on the offensive to push the Germans back from Białystok and Velsk.
 The strongest attacks were directed at the junction of the German 9th and 12th armies.
 The 2nd Austro-Hungarian Cavalry Division was driven back.
-In the sectors of other corps of the 12th Army and the 8th Army, the Russian offensive did not bring success, but the enemy was pressed to his trenches.
-From the decoded radiograms, the staff of M. von Gallwitz received information that the Russian troops were occupying defensive positions.
+In the sectors of other corps of the 12th and 8th Armies, the Russian offensive did not bring success, but the Germans was pressed to his trenches.
+From the decoded radiograms, the staff of Gallwitz received information that the Russian troops were occupying defensive positions.
 Gallwitz believed that on the line between the Narew and the Bug, the Russian armies would create a strong defense for long-term resistance.
 He admitted that the attempt to envelop the Russian armies failed due to insufficient pressure on the near flanks.

-On August 18, the Russian 1st, 2nd and 12th armies withdrew to new positions, leaving strong rearguards against the junction of the 12th and 8th armies of the enemy until noon.
+On August 18, the Russian 1st, 2nd and 12th Armies withdrew to new positions, leaving strong rearguards against the junction of the 12th and 8th armies of the enemy until noon.
 The pursuit began at noon, the German troops marched more than 13 km.
 By the end of August 21, the troops of M. von Gallwitz reached the line east of Brest-Litovsk.
 Troops of the 9th Army took Kleszczele.
 The quartermaster general of the staff of the army group P. von Hindenburg, Lieutenant Colonel M. Hoffman, announced a new task set by the Supreme Commander of All German Forces in the East: to reach the Riga-Grodno-Brest line.
-On August 23-25, in stubborn battles with the Russian rearguards of the 1st, 2nd and 4th armies, the German troops advanced in the bend of the Narew and approached Białowieża Forest from the west.
-On the night of August 26, the Russian troops retreated again, pursuing them, the German divisions occupied Białystok (37th division of the 8th army).
+On August 23-25, in stubborn battles with the Russian rearguards of the 1st, 2nd and 4th Armies, the German troops advanced in the bend of the Narew and approached Białowieża Forest from the west.
+On the night of August 26, the Russian troops retreated again, pursuing them, the German divisions occupied Białystok (37th division of the 8th Army).
 On the same day, the Germans occupied Brest-Litovsk, set on fire during the retreat.

 With the fall of Brest-Litovsk and Białystok, the Bug-Narew offensive came to an end.